+Wondering what to wear in Iceland?
+The country’s weather is pretty notorious so it’s only natural that the question of what to pack for Iceland comes up a lot.
 Given Iceland’s popularity, we get the question of what to pack for Iceland a lot these days.
-It’s a question we get a lot about destinations.
 It’s only natural that once you book your ticket and make travel plans you spend your time wondering what to throw in your luggage.

 To be fair there is no quicker way to ruin a trip than to be uncomfortable, but packing for Iceland isn’t rocket science and you’ll be fine.
-We suggest that you consider the length of your trip and what time of year you’re heading to the Scandinavian country.
+First, we suggest that you consider the length of your trip and what time of year you’re heading to the Scandinavian country.

 The key to packing for Iceland is to bring weatherproof clothing and layers.
 However, if you’re traveling in winter, the winter months in Iceland can be very cold and it’s worth bringing proper winter attire.
 Any other time of year, be sure to pack a rain jacket, a great down jacket, a warm base layer like a flannel, and a decent pair of boots.